Lee A. Daniels: Early life

-Lee Daniels was born April 15, 1942 in Lansing, Michigan while his parents were university students.
-His grandfather was Lee E. Daniels, a Republican politician who served as the State's Attorney for DuPage County and as a member of the Illinois House of Representatives.
+Lee Daniels was born April 15, 1942, in Lansing, Michigan to Albert and Evelyn Daniels while they were university students.
+His grandfather was Lee E. Daniels, was a Republican politician who served as the State's Attorney for DuPage County and as a member of the Illinois House of Representatives.
+Albert Daniels was a Lieutenant (JG) in the U.S. Navy and served on the USS Frazier DD60 in the Pacific theater during WWII; the elder Daniels earned various awards and citations for his service, culminating in an honorable discharge in 1946.
+He would go on to serve as Assistant Illinois Attorney General from 1972 to 1985.

 Daniels was raised in Elmhurst, Illinois.
 He is a graduate of the University of Iowa and earned a law degree from John Marshall Law School.

 Daniels served for six and a half years on the York Township Board of Auditors.